brontosaurusrex/brontosaurusrex.github.io/_posts/2016-08-25-unix-history.md

 > The basic construction of the compiler, of the co-generator for the compiler, was based on an idea that I heard about from someone at the Labs at Indian Hill — I never actually did find and read the thesis, but I had the ideas in it explained to me so that the co-generator for NB was... based on this Ph.D. thesis.

+More about pipes

+> Most of the programs up until that time couldn't take standard input, because there wasn't the real need.
+They had file arguments. grep had a file argument, cat had a file argument.
+Thompson saw that that wasn't going to fit into this scheme of things, and he went in and changed all those programs in the same night.
+I don't know how.
+In the next morning we had this orgy of 'one-liners.'
+Everybody had one-liner.
+'Look at this, look at that.'